 As a carer you may be entitled to a Carers assessment.
 It is carried out to see what support you might be eligible for, to help you look after yourself and the person you care for.

-is available for carers to take breaks and opportunities that give them choice, independence and control to improve their health and wellbeing.
+This fund is available for carers to take breaks and opportunities that give them choice, independence and control to improve their health and wellbeing.
+The fund is currently closed.

 Care homes can provide accommodation with either personal or nursing care, depending upon your needs.
 They vary in size and in the facilities that they provide.